EricGebhart/Particle_Board_REPL/README.md

 can be parsed and evaluated by the REPL/interpreter.

 Compound commands can be built from other compound commands and _special_ commands.
-Compound commands can be defined in yaml, in python code, or interactively in the REPL.
+Compound commands can be defined in the configuration yaml, in python code, or interactively in the REPL.

 ## The REPL